Pandemic Could Make SoCal's Mosquito Invasion Even Worse

-"I have bites on my ears, under my chin, on my breasts, in between my fingers, not just on my ankles," says LA resident Rosemary Hochschild.
+"I have bites on my ears, under my chin, on my breasts, in-between my fingers, not just on my ankles," said LA resident Rosemary Hochschild.
 "I feel like I'm going to go mad."

 But efforts to control these mosquitoes by LA County's Vector Control agency have been hampered by the pandemic.